Rahul-Rangarajan/Photo-Editing-Software-/README.md

 ### Contributions ###

-At this moment in time, we aren't taking any pull requests outside our group.
+Pull requests are not open to outside contributors.

 ### License ###